A Note on Sources and Methodology

 What circumstantial evidence exists points toward a predominantly female, predominantly self-taught practitioner community — documented in Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide through the SAMA founding demographics and exhibition records.
 For LGBTQ+ identification specifically, no equivalent data exists.
 The absence is not neutral.
 It reflects the same mechanism documented throughout this report: the institution does not count what it does not recognize, and it does not recognize what it does not count.

 There are specific and documented exceptions.
-Sharon Day, a Bois Forte Ojibwe self-taught artist, made a glass mosaic on wood in 2024 titled Animikee is Dancing! for the exhibition Queering Indigeneity at the Minnesota Museum of American Art.
+Sharon Day, a Bois Forte Ojibwe self-taught artist, made a mosaic on wood — glass, copper, wire, and grout — in 2024 titled Animikee is Dancing! for the exhibition Queering Indigeneity at the Minnesota Museum of American Art.
 Her artist statement describes the work explicitly: “I wanted to create a piece that shows a powerful manido that is queer!
 What is in the spirit realm is also in the earth realm; we are a reflection of each other.”
 Day is a self-taught artist who describes having taken many years to name herself as an artist — the same threshold difficulty documented throughout this series.
 She chose mosaic as the medium for a specifically queer and devotional image.
 The connection between the medium and the queered sacred that Part I documents in Byzantine scholarship is not merely historical.
 It is present in a 2024 work in the American Midwest.

 5.2 The Compounding